shartte/oidc-authcode-pkce/README.md

   _DRAFT_ of best current practice focusing on browser-based apps.
 - [RFC8414: OAuth 2.0 Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414.html)<br>
-  Specifies IDP metadata that is retrievable through a well-known URL, making it possible to use an authorization server by just providing it's base URL to this library.
+  Specifies IDP metadata that is retrievable through a well-known URL, making it possible to use an authorization server by just providing its base URL to this library.

 ## Similar Projects